COVID-19 pandemic in popular culture

-References to the COVID-19 pandemic in popular culture began in the first few months of the pandemic.

-Background and themes

 The COVID-19 pandemic swept the world in the early months of 2020, causing massive economic and social disruption.
 In addition to the disease itself, populations have often dealt with lockdowns, shortages and pandemic fatigue, political and cultural turmoil.
-This has made the pandemic era a time of exceptional stress.
-The pandemic has driven some people to seek peaceful escapism in media, but others towards fictional pandemics (i.e., zombie apocalypses) as an alternate form of escapism.
+This made the pandemic a time of exceptional stress, driving some people to seek peaceful escapism in media and others to consume media concerning fictional pandemics (i.e., zombie apocalypses) in an effort to make sense of the event.
 Themes include contagion, isolation and loss of control.
+The pandemic also impacted people's use of social media as well as the sports industry.

+Some commentators have referred to the pandemic as a "distinct cultural era".

 In media

-The pandemic has been woven into the narratives of ongoing pre-pandemic TV shows and made a focus in new ones, with mixed results.
-Writing about the then-upcoming BBC sitcom Pandemonium on 16 December 2020, The New York Times asked, "Are we ready to laugh about Covid-19?
-Or rather, is there anything amusing, or recognizable in a humorous way, about life during a plague, with all of its indignities and setbacks, not to mention its rituals (clapping for health care workers) and rules (face masks, please)."
+The pandemic has been included in the narratives of ongoing pre-pandemic television series and become a central narrative in new ones, with mixed results.

 Film and television

 Horror

-The horror film Host, a computer screen film, was produced and released during the pandemic and centers on characters attacked by a supernatural presence after conducting a seance via Zoom.
+The horror film Host (2020), a computer screen film, was produced and released during the pandemic and centers on characters attacked by a supernatural presence after conducting a seance via Zoom.

-Another film, Safer At Home, plays out in a similar way.
+Another film, Safer at Home, filmed in 2021 and set in 2022, envisions Los Angeles as a police state as a result of the pandemic.
+It depicts an online party going "terribly wrong."

+The slasher film Sick is set during the pandemic.